-The new F-type, now under the new design leadership of Julian Thompson, has switched that mentality about 90 degrees.
+The new F-type, now under the new design leadership of Julian Thomson, has switched that mentality about 90 degrees.
 The new horizontally-opposed LED units are tiny, creating pronounced brow that makes the nose look lower and longer.
 The rest of the aesthetic package is mostly unchanged, save for some tidied rear bumper details and new rear lights with the ‘chicane’ motif first seen on the I-Pace SUV.

 Under the skin, Jaguar has consolidated the powertrains into just four and eight-cylinder options, losing the charismatic supercharged V6 option.
 The range is therefore now made up of an entry-level turbocharged 2-litre four-cylinder P300, and two versions with Jag’s venerable supercharged 5-litre V8.
 This powertrain is available in two outputs, a new P450 output and the full-fat P575 ‘R’.

 The latter specification we’ve seen before on the previous F-type SVR, but it’s the P450 that is the new addition here, effectively replacing the supercharged V6 models that filled in the middle of the range with a new (relatively) low-output model.
 Power figures are relevant to their designations, producing peak power figures 297bhp, 444bhp and 567bhp respectively.